 #4 – JetBlue – JetBlue has occasional work at home reservations crew openings.
 The position typically requires training onsite for a period of time in Salt Lake City, Utah.
 When training is completed, you are free to work from home.
 JetBlue does require at least two years of past customer service experience.
 They offer benefits and travel perks, although some of the Glassdoor reviews show complaints about low pay.

 Go here to see open jobs at JetBlue.
 Note that when this position is open, it's listed under “reservations crew”.

 Good luck if you decide to apply for any open work from home airline jobs.
 And again, please do not become discouraged if the jobs aren't open now.
 They come and go regularly.

-If you're looking for more regularly posted work at home jobs, I recommend a membership at FlexJobs as well as keeping tabs on Indeed.com.
+Another idea if you're looking for more regularly posted work at home jobs is to get a membership at FlexJobs as well as keeping tabs on Indeed.com.
 I have seen the openings for the above airlines posted on both of these sites at different times.